atroia/InCopy-Scripts/README.md

 ### Export PDFs.jsx

-This will just export the Active Document to both a Layout PDF and a Galley/Story PDF.
+This will just export the Active ICMA file to both a Layout PDF and a Galley/Story PDF.

 ### Export PDFs from Open Files.jsx